Q. Does the Drew Scholars program offer scholarships or financial aid?

-A.Drew is not a scholarship-granting program.
+A.Drew Scholars is not a scholarship-granting program.
 However, our support services, corporate, and research relationships help make students more competitive when they apply for scholarships.

 A.Yes.
-Students come to the program from a broad range of racial, ethnic, and socioeconomic background.
-A benefit of participation in Drew is the opportunity to learn from and work with students from many different backgrounds.
+Students come from a broad range of racial, ethnic, and socioeconomic background.
+A benefit of participation is the opportunity to learn from and work with students from many different backgrounds.

-A.You were invited to join because of your high school records of accomplishment and your plan to pursue a degree program in the College of Natural Science and/or a career based in science and mathematics.
+A.You were invited to join the Drew Scholars program because of your high school records of accomplishment and your plan to pursue a degree program in the College of Natural Science and/or a career based in science and mathematics.

 Q. What is the Drew Scholars Living & Learning Community, or LLC?

-A. While freshmen are required to live in the Drew residential community, upperclassmen have the freedom to choose their living arrangements.
+A. It is a program requirement that non-commuting freshmen live in the Drew Scholars residential community.
+Sophomores, juniors and seniors have the freedom to decide their living arrangements.

 Q. Can I have a roommate that is not a Drew Scholar?

 A.Yes, but it depends on space and availability.
-Additionally, the roommate must be willing to reside in Rather Hall.
+Non-Drew Scholars roommate must agree to reside in Rather Hall.

 A.There are many benefits of being a Drew Scholar.
-Drew offers its students many academic and social benefits.
-These include personalized advising, assistance with course planning and registration, academic coaching and tutoring, help with securing professional internships, and connect students who share the same or similar academic, career, and social interests.
+Drew Scholars offers its students many academic and social benefits.
+These include personalized advising, assistance with course planning and registration, academic coaching and tutoring, peer mentoring, help with securing professional internships, and connect students who share the same or similar academic, career, and social interests.
 The Drew Scholars program offers these benefits and resources in a supportive personalized environment.
 Our goal is to help all of our students have the best possible college experience.